GSA/digitalgov.gov/content/news/2021/05/2021-05-21-8-ways-community-of-practice-cop-managers-can-improve-member-engagement-on-listservs.md

 **Other subject lines to use**

-In closing, here are four additional examples of subject line introductions you can use to share information that your members will be able to easily identify.
+In closing, here are four additional examples of subject line introductions, courtesy of [DC Web Women](https://www.dcwebwomen.org/), you can use to share information that your members will be able to easily identify.

 * **ISO (I Seek Only)**: You’re looking for a particular thing or a particular person.
 * **Q or QUESTION**: You have a question about any tech topic related to jobs, software, hardware, a problem you’re having with any of the above, etc.